casey/just/README.md

 A syntax file for Sublime Text written by TonioGela is available in [extras/just.sublime-syntax](https://github.com/casey/just/blob/master/extras/just.sublime-syntax).

+### Micro

+Micro supports Justfile syntax highlighting out of the box.

 ### Other Editors

 Feel free to send me the commands necessary to get syntax highlighting working in your editor of choice so that I may include them here.